Ageratum houstonianum ‘Red Flint’

 Ageratum ‘Red Flint’ Care

-Deadhead spent blooms regularly to extend the flowering season.
-Plants may be lightly trimmed midseason to maintain shape and encourage fuller growth.
+Deadhead spent blooms to encourage continuous flowering.
+Plants may be lightly trimmed midseason to maintain their compact shape.

 Size

-Size of Ageratum ‘Red Flint’ for Sale Online
+What Size is the Ageratum ‘Red Flint’ for Sale Online?

 Additional Information

-Is Ageratum ‘Red Flint’ a perennial or annual?
+Is Ageratum ‘Red Flint’ grown as an annual?

-‘Red Flint’ is a tender perennial in Zones 10–12 but is grown as a warm-season annual in most climates due to frost sensitivity.
+Yes.
+While it is technically a tender perennial in Zones 10–12, it is grown as a warm-season annual in most climates where frost occurs.